only-cliches/NoProto/README.md

 | Cap'N Proto      | ✓         | 2^64 Bytes | 𐄂       | ✓       | ✓                 | 𐄂               | 𐄂                 |
 | Serde            | 𐄂         | ?          | 𐄂       | ✓       | 𐄂                 | 𐄂               | 𐄂                 |
 | Veriform         | 𐄂         | ?          | 𐄂       | 𐄂       | 𐄂                 | 𐄂               | 𐄂                 |

-#### Limitations
-- Buffers cannot be larger than 2^32 bytes (~4GB).
-- Lists cannot have more than 65,535 items.
-- Enum/Option types are limited to 255 choices and choices cannot be larger than 255 bytes.
-- Tables are limited to 255 columns and column names cannot be larger than 255 bytes.
-- Tuple types are limited to 255 items.
-- Buffers are not validated or checked before deserializing.

 # Quick Example